-My third entry of Horse Art for the Hold your Horses 2019 show is a canvas giclee called Storm is Coming shot in Wyoming featuring a cowboy on horseback herding cattle home as dark clouds form and a storm approaches.
-The giclee is 20 x 30 and will be available for $625
+My third entry of Horse Art for the Hold your Horses 2020 show is a canvas giclee called Circle L Buddies 1.
+The giclee is 20 x 24 and is also available on my website.

 I received my invitation in the mail to participate in this years exhibition called “Hold your Horses” at The Phippen Museum.
 “Horse lovers, art enthusiasts and Western art collectors alike will all be enthralled with the Phippen Museum’s popular, annual exhibition and sale, Hold Your Horses!
 In tribute to the horse, that powerful, loyal and hardworking companion of all mankind, and in the same tradition as classic Western artists of the past, please join us as we present this very special invitational exhibition and sale offering artwork focused entirely on the horse.”
 This year the show will have over 40 artists participating- only 3 photographers!

 History of The Phippen Museum

 “As a museum of Western art, the Phippen Museum has everything you need to know about the Wild West.
 They have many educational and group tours available upon request.
 Some of their permanent exhibits include studio replicas, a special collection room, a Western heritage gallery, and a rancher and cowboy hall of fame.
 All of the Phippen Museum’s exhibits include elaborate paintings, sculptures, and displays.
 These combined with their temporary exhibits paint a full picture of what life was like in era of “Cowboys and Indians”. ”